am20dipi/JS-advanced-concepts/JS-TYPES/JavaScriptTypes.md

    * `typeof [1, 2, 3]` =>  object
    * `typeof {}` =>  object

-Languages can be Statically Typed or Dynamically Typed.

 Symbol value creates something unique; it is useful in individually identifying pieces of data.
 Usually used for object properties.